bjornbytes/chiro/README.md

 ---

 To create a chiro animation, call `chiro.create(options)`.
-Chiro needs to know where the JSON file and images folder are, which can be specified in one of two ways:

-- Pass a `dir` option with the name of a folder that has an `images` subdirectory and a JSON file with the same name as the directory.
+Chiro needs to know where the JSON file and images folder are, which can be specified using the `dir` option.
+This should point to a directory containing a JSON file, an atlas, and a png file, all named the same as the directory.
-- Pass the two options separately: a path to the folder containing the images (`images`) and a path to the JSON file (`json`).

 Here are the other optional options that can be customized: